Famous Shiva Temples in Garhwal and Kumaon Region of Uttarakhand

 Tehri Garhwal District

-Situated in the southern part of the Himalayas, this district has still kept its culture and natural beauty intact.
-Myth has it that Brahma meditated in this land before creating the Universe.
+Located in the southern Himalayas, this district still has its culture and natural beauty.
+People believe Lord Brahma meditated here before creating the Universe.

 Budha Kedar Temple